Concepts

 “How Might We?”
 (HMW) questions help reframe Problem Statements into areas of opportunity and think more creatively about solutions.
 The method uses small but surprising instructions to recast a problem or challenge for Users, Customers and Stakeholders, creating many different questions out of one initial statement.
 This can help prompt more fruitful and relevant solution ideas.
 Generate quest

-This process usually takes place in Daily Notes, from which I regularly extract thoughts into the drafts of my Writing Inbox.
-Over time, these turn into the fleshed-out notes published here.
+This usually takes place in Daily Notes, from which I regularly extract thoughts into drafts in my Writing Inbox.
+Over time, these turn into the notes published here.
 The output of the process varies greatly – periods of intense thinking alternate with times focused on implementation.